-- 1. The ETHNA System is a very broad and holistic approach to ethical practice in research, and for instance, in a small organisation, many of the approaches that are recommended, we lack the right people to put them into place, but it can definitely work as blueprint for what we can do in the future and set our own performance indicators based on the guidance offered. - 2.
-Deliverable 4.21 was very insightful, especially the annex that explains the whole process of putting the system in place at the organisation. - 3.
+- 1. The ETHNA System is a very broad and holistic approach to ethical practice in research, and for instance, in a small organisation, many of the approaches that are recommended, we lack the right people to put them into place, but it can definitely work as blueprint for what we can do in the future and set our own performance indicators based on the guidance offered. - Deliverable 4.21 was very insightful, especially the annex that explains the whole process of putting the system in place at the organisation. - 3.
 Being a system piloted in different locations and settings, it makes it much easier for us to advocate for something like this to be implemented in our scale. - 4.
 The most important lesson learned is that funding organisations also have ethical responsibility and ETHNA provides this opportunity for reflection. - 5.
-I was asked about ethical issues in research when invited within ETHNA and it was interesting for us to focus and reflect on issues that we haven't been aware that can happen in our company. - 6.
-It is difficult to control to what extent people are being ethical or not.
-ETHNA works as a general umbrella so that individuals can be inspired by these initiatives and choose their actions.
-So, it is useful and convenient to have this sort of tools, not just for research organisations but for everything, so better results in projects are achieved.
+I was asked about ethical issues in research when invited within ETHNA and it was interesting for us to focus and reflect on issues that we haven't been aware that can happen in our company.